The American Automobile Industry in World War Two

 2000-2011

-If I hadn't of gone, I would never have seen this very unique T36 snow tractor built by the Iron Fireman Company of Portland, OR.
-I would not have learned about the company and had a chance to research it and learn how it helped win World War Two.
+Had I not gone, I would never have seen this very unique T36 snow tractor built by the Iron Fireman Company of Portland, OR.
+I would not have learned about the company, had a chance to research it, nor learn how it helped win World War Two.
 While the T36 is an interesting product, the company produced 7.6% of the 2,500 hp triple reduction steam engines used in the very important Liberty cargo ships of World War Two.
 The Liberty ship engines were where the Iron Fireman Company made the most important contribution to winning World War Two.

 When I first saw the company name of Iron Fireman, I thought of a firefighter.
 But the name of the company goes back to when coal was the main heating fuel in the United States.
 The "Fireman" in the name references the person who stoked and fed coal into the furnace.
 Steam locomotives all had an operator called a fireman to do this.
 Once I learned that the company made mechanical stokers, its name made sense.
 It is also a name that is easily remembered.